 - Costa Rica ranks fourth in the world for foreign investments.
-Because there are very few restrictions to foreigners owning land in Costa Rica, they enjoy the same rights as citizens and do not require any special conditions to purchase property here.
-The Constitution of gives the right to all to own property in Costa Rica.
+Because there are very few restrictions for foreigners owning land in Costa Rica, they enjoy the same rights as citizens and do not require any special conditions to purchase property here.
+The Constitution gives the right to all to own property in Costa Rica.
 Foreign nationals have the same rights as Citizens.

 - It is important to remember that if you are out of the country for an extended period of time, you must protect your property in order to avoid problems with squatters.
 To be on the safe side, you should not leave your property unattended for more than 6 months.
 This is especially true for agricultural and rural land.
-Remember, SQUATTERS HAVE RIGHTS HERE.
+Remember that SQUATTERS HAVE RIGHTS HERE.

 - The municipal government is in charge of collecting the tax which amounts to 0.25% of the property’s value.

-All Costa Rican properties are registered at the Registro de La Propiedad (Property Registry).
+All Costa Rican properties are Registered at the Registro De La Propiedad (Property Registry).

 - Which keeps track of all title registrations.
 You can verify the status of a title or claim associated with the property thru their webpage: www.registronacional.go.cr if you know the Folio Real Number which is included in the cadastre map of the property.
 If there are no legal problems with a property, acquiring clear title is fairly simple process.
 The Title Registry system is fully computerized and one of the most highly developed in Latin America.

 - Approved by the Instituto de Vivienda y Urbanismo (INVU) (Housing and Urban Development Department)